UKCloud/documentation/articles/managed-services/man-sd-sqlserver.md

 ## Pricing and packaging

-Price per SQL instance starts from £494 per month.
+Managed SQL Server pricing can be as low as £494 per SQL instance per month.
 Full pricing with all options is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance